 You can use a non-zero max_inactive property of an interval selector to automatically trigger active interval recalculation upon timeout expiration if no messages have been received within the specified time and set interval active state to “false”.

-To catch the “active” state change in realtime, subscribe via MQTT to the topic "flespi/state/gw/calcs/+/devices/+/active".
+To catch the “active” state change in real time, subscribe via MQTT to the topic "flespi/state/gw/calcs/+/devices/+/active".
 Receiving a NULL message in this topic means that the interval for this device is no more active (i.e. timed out) and therefore the connection was lost or the GPS signal was lost.

 By controlling for this parameter you can easily check fleet accessibility and get timely notifications about abnormal patterns.

-Alternatively, you can subscribe to "flespi/state/gw/calcs/+/devices/+/last" topic and analyze the state of the counter of "active" type — this way you will always have a message with the last valid device state.
+Alternatively, you can subscribe to the "flespi/state/gw/calcs/+/devices/+/last" topic and analyze the state of the counter of the "active" type — this way you will always have a message with the last valid device state.
 To catch invalid or unwanted state controlling for "active=false" value.